MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/7-introduction-develop-campaign-exercise.md

+# Exercise 2: Develop a new marketing campaign using Microsoft 365 Copilot
+---
 In today’s fast-moving marketing landscape, success depends on the ability to turn insights into ideas—and ideas into impact—faster than ever before.
 Marketing professionals juggle a wide range of responsibilities, from analyzing market data and tracking customer sentiment to crafting creative campaigns that capture attention and inspire loyalty.

 Microsoft 365 Copilot helps marketers streamline every stage of that process.
 It combines the power of large language models with your organization’s data in Microsoft 365, becoming a true creative and analytical partner.
 Copilot helps you spend less time switching between tools and more time shaping strategy and storytelling.